Mobile menu toggle

 November 15: Today in Apple history: Apple Extended Keyboard II is Apple's last (and greatest) mechanical keyboard November 15, 1990: Cupertino wins a design patent for the Apple Extended Keyboard II, arguably the greatest computer keyboard of all time.

 Delivering the perfect combination of durability, feel and a pleasing click-clack sound, the Extended Keyboard II will become a mainstay of pro-grade Apple setups during the early 1990s — and perhaps the best-loved keyboard in Apple history.
-Courtesy of an ADB-to-USB adapter, some people continue to use them today.
+Courtesy of an ADB-to-USB adapter, some people continue to use these input devices today.

 By